-Approximately 2,358 hydroelectric power plants were operating in the U.S. as of December 31, 1996.
-Conventional hydroelectric plants provided 74,800 megawatts of generating capacity.
-Pumped storage projects provided an additional 8,400 megawatts of capacity.
+As of 2011, conventional hydroelectric plants provide 78,600 megawatts of generating capacity.
+Pumped storage projects provide an additional 22,000 megawatts of capacity.

 Ownership of this hydroelectric generating capacity is divided as follows:

-The Commission has no authority over any of the federally owned hydroelectric projects.
-However, it regulates about 96 percent of the privately and publicly (non-federal) owned projects.
-Of this total, there are 1,016 licenses and 617 exemptions.
+The Commission has no authority over any federally owned hydroelectric projects.
+However, it regulates privately and publicly (non-federal) owned projects through a total of 1,022 licenses and 641 exemptions.

-FERC-regulated hydroelectric projects are found in all states except for Delaware, Mississippi, North Dakota, South Dakota, and Hawaii.
-The leading states in hydroelectric power generation are Washington, California, and Oregon.
+FERC-regulated hydroelectric projects are found in all states except for Delaware, Mississippi, North Dakota, and Hawaii.
+The leading states in hydroelectric power generation are California, Massachusetts, Idaho, Oregon, and Washington.

-Many of the FERC regulated hydroelectric projects are under 100 megawatts.
-However, the largest privately owned conventional hydropower project in the U.S. is the 512-megawatt Conowingo Project on the Susquehanna River near Conowingo, Maryland.
-The Susquehanna Power Company and Philadelphia Electric Company have operated the project over 50 years.
+Many FERC regulated hydroelectric projects are under 100 megawatts.
+However, the largest privately owned conventional hydroelectric project in the U.S. is the 1,166-megawatt Hellís Canyon project on the Snake River near Adam County, ID and Baker County, OR.
+The Idaho Power Company has operated the project over 50 years.

-The largest operating non-federal, publicly owned conventional hydroelectric plant is the 2,515.5-megawatt power plant operated by the New York Power Authority at Niagara Falls, New York.
-The largest conventional hydroelectric project owned by the federal government is the Grand Coulee project on the Columbia River in north central Washington with a capacity of 6,180 megawatts.
+The largest operating non-federal, publicly owned conventional hydroelectric plant is the 2,755-megawatt Robert Moses-Niagara project operated by the New York Power Authority at Niagara Falls, New York.
+The largest conventional hydroelectric project owned by the federal government is the Grand Coulee project on the Columbia River in north central Washington with a capacity of 7,079 megawatts.